Maguire vows to get Manchester United career back on track after 2021-22 'setback' | Goal.com

 The defender was heavily criticised for his performances as the Red Devils slipped to sixth in the Premier League, recording their worst-ever points tally in the process.

-Maguire acknowledges he failed to live up to the required standard during a "disappointing" season, but is ready to "fight" to prove his doubters wrong and help Mna Utd challenge for trophies once again.
+Maguire acknowledges he failed to live up to the required standard during a "disappointing" season, but is ready to "fight" to prove his doubters wrong and help United challenge for trophies once again.

 Editors' Picks